 1/8 tsp cayenne

-Add the peppers, garlic, toasted almonds, tomato paste, parsley, red wine vinegar, paprika, and cayenne in a blender or food processor.
-Add the oil (again, pour the oil in a thin stream while blending the other ingredients unless using a small food processor).
+Add the peppers, garlic, toasted almonds, tomato paste, red wine vinegar, paprika, and cayenne to a blender or food processor and pulse a few times.
+Add the oil in a stream (or dump it all in) and process until smooth.
 Season with salt and pepper to taste.